Jasonblalack/zyngapoker/Installation.md

 ### Linux

 To install Python 3 use your package manager on that system.
 On Debian based systems like Ubuntu you typically use `apt-get` for the installation.
+Normally there is also a package "Python3 Setup Tools".
+Be sure to install this, too.
+It offers you the friendly `easy_install` tool.

 ### Windows